sirnicolaz/stackmob-ruby/README.md

 ## Deploying

+In order to deploy your Rails application you will first need to deploy your StackMob API to production.
+To do so, go to the StackMob add-on page, click the deploy tab, and select "Deploy to Live API".
+Once on the deployment page, select "Create from Sandbox" for which snapshot to deploy and "API Version 1" for which version to deploy to.
+Add any comments in the deploy notes field and click deploy.

-Deploying your application only requires one additional step.
+Deploying your Heroku application only requires one additional step.
 After you have pushed your changes to Heroku you will need to run:

     heroku run rake stackmob:deploy